Free-Floating planet Mass Function from MOA-II 9-year survey towards the Galactic Bulge: Discussion and conclusions

 For the first time, we have determined the detection efficiency as a function of both the Einstein radius crossing time and the angular Einstein radius, because finite source effects have a large influence on the detectability of microlensing events due to low-mass planets.
 This method is necessary for reliable results for low-mass FFPs, and it should be very useful for the analysis of these future surveys which will detect many short events.

 A precise measurement of the free floating planet mass function will require a microlensing survey that can obtain precise photometry of main sequence stars with relatively low magnification, because the small angular Einstein radii, $\theta_{\rm E}$, of low-mass planetary lenses prevent high magnification.
-The exoplanet microlensing survey of the Roman Space Telescope is such a survey, and it should provide the definitive measurement of the free floating planet mass function.
+The exoplanet microlensing survey of the Roman Space Telescope is such a survey, and it should provide the definitive measurement of the free floating planet mass function. \cite{Johnson2020} predicted the $\sim$250 FFPs with masses down to that of Mars (including $\sim$25 with masses of $0.1 \le M/M_\earth \le 1$, and $\sim 48$ with $0.316 \le M/M_\earth \le 3.16$) assuming the fiducial mass function of cold, bound planets adapted from \cite{Cassan2012}.
+Our FFP mass function results imply a large increase in the number of FFP events that should be detected by Roman.
+We predict $988^{+1848}_{-566}$ FFPs with masses down to that of Mars (including $575^{+1733}_{ -424}$ with $0.1 \le M/M_\earth \le 1$, and $391^{+344}_{-259}$ with $0.316 \le M/M_\earth \le 3.16$), for our single power law model.
+The broken power law model predicts $699^{+1424}_{ -418}$ FFPs down to that of Mars (including $303^{+1268}_{-271}$ with $0.1 \le M/M_\earth \le 1$, and $261^{+436}_{ -213}$ with $0.316 \le M/M_\earth \le 3.16$).

+The Earth 2.0 (ET) mission is a proposed space telescope to conduct the transit and microlensing exoplanet surveys.
+The one of seven 30cm telescopes will be used for the microlensing survey toward the GB.
+The ET is planning to measure the masses of FFPs by the space parallax in collaboration with ground base telescopes. \cite{Ge2022} estimated that ET will detect about 600 FFP events, of which about 150 will have mass measurements.
+Our mass function is about a factor of 1.4 higher normalization than that assumed in \cite{Ge2022} with similar slope.
+However, they assumed a flat MF for $ \le 1M_\earth$, while we continued the power law slope down to the lower limit of $0.1 M_\earth$.
+This renormalization will update the expected yield of $\sim$840 FFPs with masses down to that of Mars (including $\sim$210 with masses $\le M_\earth$).

-\acknowledgments We are grateful to ** for helpful comments.
+\acknowledgments We thank the anonymous referee for the useful suggestions.
+We are grateful to S. Ida, S. A. Johnson and K. Masuda for helpful comments.
 The MOA project is supported by JSPS KAKENHI Grant Number JSPS24253004, JSPS26247023, JSPS23340064, JSPS15H00781, JP16H06287, JP17H02871 and JP22H00153.
 NK was supported by the JSPS overseas research fellowship.
 DPB acknowledges support from NASA grants 80NSSC20K0886 and 80NSSC18K0793.